sourari/Physical-Chemistry/LJP.md

 <p align="center"><img src="https://user-images.githubusercontent.com/35305574/38685872-fdb1e002-3e40-11e8-9f1f-7eb1684b6168.jpg" width="500"></p>
 <p align="center">Fig.1</p>

 Now let’s consider a particle in the L-J potential.
 Its behavior should be similar to that of the SHO with some key differences.
 Fig.2 bellow shows 4 energy states of the system.
 First, we can see that the spacing between the energy levels decreases with increasing energy.
-We also see tunneling for states with energy lower than that of the potential, while for states with higher energy than the potential the particle behaves almost like a free particle on the right on the potential.
+We also see tunneling for states with energy lower than that of the potential, while for states with higher energy than the potential, the particle behaves almost like a free particle on the right side on the potential.

 <p align="center"><img src="
 https://user-images.githubusercontent.com/35305574/38686711-fb03b298-3e42-11e8-8a31-97726c7fc8d0.jpg" width="500"></p>